anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 toc_label: "Page Contents"
 toc_icon: "bullseye"
 toc_sticky: true
-last_modified_at: 2023-05-25T05:00:31
+last_modified_at: 2023-05-25T05:03:02
 ---
 <div id="development-map" class="map-container"></div>

 ## tl;dr
 - [**Green Valley Apartments**](https://abcmgt.orleanco.com/locations/green-valley-apartments/) is an affordable senior living facility located at **2412 Franklin St NE**
-- **The building is zoning nonconforming;** As best as I can tell, this isn't due to a change of zoning for this parcel (which was subdivided as part of the proposal to build this building), but due to a change in allowances for the R-1-B zone.
+- **The building is zoning nonconforming;** as best as I can tell, this isn't due to a change of zoning for this parcel (which was subdivided as part of the proposal to build this building), but due to a change in allowances (or typical variances) for the R-1-B zone.
 - **Any change in the building footprint of a nonconforming building requires zoning relief;** in this case, they're seeking to increase the size of the elevator containment and entry vestibule to accomodate modern wheelchairs and stretchers, among other considerations
 - **A few additional pieces of zoning relief** all relate to design considerations for a retrofit that minimally disturbs the existing structure, layout, and number of homes
 - **I am planning to issue a report** for ANC 5C approval at the 6/21 Full-Commission Meeting
-- **You can submit a letter** into the record for this zoning case
+- [**You can submit a letter**](#community-action) into the record for this zoning case
-- **You can also help me distribute flyers** to residents around (and in!) the building so they're aware of the plans
+- **You can also help me distribute [flyers](/flyers/)** to residents around (and in!) the building so they're aware of the plans and their opportunities to voice support (or opposition)

 ## Case Record
 This case will be heard by the Board of Zoning Adjustment (BZA).